robusta-dev/robusta/docs/configuration/alertmanager-integration/alert-manager.rst

 In-cluster Prometheus
 ****************************************

-This guide walks you through configuring your in-cluster Prometheus to push alerts to Robusta and also configuring Robusta to pull additional data when needed.
+This guide walks you through integrating an in-cluster Prometheus with Robusta.
+You will need to configure two integrations: both a push integration and a pull integration.

 Configure Push Integration
 ============================
-To configure Prometheus to send alerts to Robusta, add two settings to AlertManager:

-1. A webhook receiver for Robusta
-2. A route for the webhook receiver you added

-..
-3. Adding :ref:`Prometheus discovery URL<Setting up a custom Prometheus, AlertManager, and Grafana>` to Robusta

-Below is an example AlertManager configuration.
-Depending on your setup, the exact file to edit may vary.
-(See below.)
+A push integrations is required for AlertManager to push alerts to Robusta.
+To configure it, you must add a receiver and route to AlertManger's configuration:

 .. include:: ./_alertmanager-config.rst

-After you configure AlertManager, you can test it works properly, by creating a demo alert:
+To test this, we can send a dummy alert to AlertManager:

 .. code-block:: bash

     robusta demo-alert

-Within a few minutes, you should see the demo alert in the Robusta UI, Slack, and any other sinks you configured.
+If everything was configured properly, AlertManager will push this alert to Robusta.
+The alert will show up in the Robusta UI, Slack, and any other configured sinks.

-.. admonition:: Why do I see a banner in the UI that "Alerts won't show up"?
+.. admonition:: I configured AlertManager, but I'm still not receiving alerts?
     :class: warning

-    This notification is displayed until AlertManager sends the first alert to Robusta.
+    Try sending a demo-alert as described above, and check the AlertManager logs for errors.
+Or reach out to us on `Slack <https://bit.ly/robusta-slack>`_.

 .. include:: ./_pull_integration.rst